2sic/cre8magic/docs/how-it-works.md

 # Cre8Magic – How It Works

-**Magic Settings** allow you to move 95% of the theme code into some kind of configuration.

 Below we'll give you an example of what you would normally have, and how it would be done with Cre8Magic.

 ## Challenge: Smart Containers